thinkingmachines/unicef-ai4d-research-bank/README.md

 - Instructions on adding models and datasets are [provided here](catalog-contribution.md).

+### Deploying

+- Instructions for forking and deploying your own copy of the project can be [found here](https://github.com/thinkingmachines/unicef-ai4d-research-bank/blob/main/SETUP.md#deploying)

 ## Scripts

 - `pnpm dev` - start a development server with hot reload.